cutthroat78/Leaving-Cert-Notes/subjects/music/set-works/bohemian-rhapsody.md

 - There is an abrupt change in tempo and style
 - The key is A major
 - Piano, lead guitar, bass, drums, cymbals
+- 2 bar piano intro with use of starrato chords
+- Chromatic pattern in bars 57 + 58
+- Wordpainting -> Bar 61 "Thunder Bolt and lightening" with use of percussion
+- Falsetto voice Bars 61 - 66
+- Stereo panning Bars 63 - 67
+- Antiphonal singing (musical conversation) bar 63/64 unaccompanied on the words "Gal-li-le-o"
+- Bell like arrangement on the word "magnifico"
+- Repeated melody -> "I'm just a poor boy" -> 6 part harmony
+- Percussion + bass guitar enter in bar 70
+- 1 bar piano link bar 71
+- Bar 77 is 10 bars of alternating solo + vocal harmony
+  - "Easy come easy go"
+  - "Bismallah … No we will not let you go"
+- Panning bar 82-84 "we will not let you go"
+- Stabbing chords in bar 86 as intensity rises in vocals, piano, guitars and percussion

+## Bars 96 - 99 Second Guitar Interlude (Start of Hard Rock Section)

+- Key E flat major
+- 4 Bar instrumental solo on lead guitar
+- Time Signature 12/8 (12 quaver beats per bar)
+- Distortion used throughout these bars
+- Bass guitars overdubbed and drums accompany - No Piano
+- Syncopation bars 96 - 99

+## Bars 100 - 122 Second Song

+- Solo voice for 14 bars
+- Accompanied by lead, bass guitar, drums and piano (end)
+- Solo voice sings melody with descending repeated notes and syncopation "so you think you can stone me and spit in my eye" x2
+- Triplet rhythms in the melody "Die - Ohhh - Baby"
+- Syncopation -> stress on a weaker beat to liven up the rhythm (ties + dots)
+- Power chords on guitars throughout
+- Distortion on guitars
+- Change of time signature to 2/4 in bar 103 and key signature to D flat major